 Last month I had the opportunity to visit Multnomah Falls and take a Hood River Farm Tour thanks to OXO and Travel Oregon.
-The tour was set up as a day adventure after the Indulge Food Conference.
 I was so excited when I saw this tour being offered.
-I have been wanting to visit Multnomah falls for a really long time.
+I have been wanting to visit Multnomah Falls for a really long time.
 It has been years since I visited the waterfall and I kept telling John we needed to hop in the car and drive to Portland specifically so I could take pictures of the falls.

 From Multnomah Falls we hit the road and headed for gorgeous Hood River, Oregon.
 Hood River's Valley has 15,000 acres of orchards that produce approximately 45% of the nation's winter pear crop.
 One thing that might surprise you is Hood River is often considered the windsurfing capital of the world.
 You can enjoy a great day on the water and then savor a farm to table dinner with local wines!
 The perfect combination of adventure and delicious food.

-The Hood River County Fruit Loop is a gorgeous 35 mile loop that takes you through Hood River Valley and gives you the chance to see amazing orchards, vineyards, forest and farms.
+The Hood River County Fruit Loop is a gorgeous 35-mile loop that takes you through Hood River Valley and gives you the chance to see amazing orchards, vineyards, forests, and farms.
 Plus there are ample places to stop and enjoy the local produce!
 Hello yum!

-Our first stop in Hood River was the gorgeous Draper Girls Country Farm.
-Located an hour from downtown Portland this farm is the perfect spot for fresh produce and relaxation.
 They have a truly amazing flower garden that I could have spent hours photographing.
 They have a petting farm area with super cute goats and you can u-pick fresh produce.
-They offer u-pick cherries, apples, pears, strawberries, raspberries, blueberries, peaches and nectarine..or pretty much every fruit you could imagine and love.
+They offer u-pick cherries, apples, pears, strawberries, raspberries, blueberries, peaches, and nectarine..or pretty much every fruit you could imagine and love.

-For lunch and a bit of cider tasting we visited The Gorge White House.
-The Gorge White House is a 1908 Dutch Colonial hom in the heart of Hood River.
-Gorge White House offers wine tasting, cider tasting and a delicious food truck.
+For lunch and a bit of cider tasting, we visited The Gorge White House.
+The Gorge White House is a 1908 Dutch Colonial home in the heart of Hood River.
+Gorge White House offers wine tasting, cider tasting, and a delicious food truck.
 You can also pick fresh fruit and flowers at the farm.

 The Gorge White House is the perfect place to relax in the afternoon with a glass of wine or cider and enjoy amazing views of Hood River Valley!